US charges WikiLeaks' Julian Assange over classified info | DW | 23.05.2019

-The US filed new charges against Julian Assange on Thursday, accusing him of putting the United States at risk of "serious harm."
+The US filed new additional charges against Julian Assange on Thursday, accusing him of putting the United States at risk of "serious harm" by publishing files in 2010.

-Justice Department prosecutors filed 17 charges against the WikiLeaks founder, alleging that he aided and abetted the theft of secret files, and recklessly published compromising classified information.
+The 17 charges filed by Justice Department prosecutors allege that the WikiLeaks founder aided and abetted the theft of secret files, and recklessly published compromising classified information.

+Assange now faces a total of 18 criminal counts, and could face many decades in prison if extradited from Britain and convicted in the United States.

 In their indictment, prosecutors accused Assange of directing former Army intelligence analyst Chelsea Manning in obtaining and leaking damaging classified information.

-The case presents some concerns about media freedom and the publication of sensitive information, but prosecutors say Assange strayed well outside protections offered by the First Amendment.
+The case centers on concerns about media freedoms and the publication of sensitive information, with prosecutors saying Assange strayed well outside protections offered by the First Amendment of the US constitution.

 The charges related to the publication of classified information focused on the bulk release of names of confidential informants who could have been endangered in Iran, Syria, China, Iraq and Afghanistan, prosecutors said.